MicrosoftDocs/security/operations/ingest-data-sources.md

 2. To provide broader monitoring and alerting coverage, focus on the following data connectors:

     >[!NOTE]
     >There's a charge for ingesting data from the sources listed in the section

-   a.
-Azure Active Directory.
+    - Azure Active Directory.

-   b.
-Microsoft 365 Defender connector
+    - Microsoft 365 Defender connector

-       i.
-Send Microsoft 365 Defender logs to Sentinel, if any of the following are required:
+        -  Send Microsoft 365 Defender logs to Sentinel, if any of the following are required:

             1. Leverage Fusion Alerts with Sentinel.
-                      1. Fusion correlates data sources from multiple products to detect multi-stage attacks across the environment.
+                - Fusion correlates data sources from multiple products to detect multi-stage attacks across the environment.
             2. Longer retention than what's offered in Microsoft 365 Defender.

             3. Automation not covered by the built-in remediations offered by Microsoft Defender for Endpoint.
+For more information, see [Remediation actions in Microsoft 365 Defender](/microsoft-365/security/defender/m365d-remediation-actions).

 3. If deployed in Azure, use the following connectors:

     - Azure Firewall
     - Azure Application Gateway
     - Keyvault
     - Azure Kubernetes Service
     - Azure SQL
     - Network Security Groups